You can use JS for:

 By finding ways of injecting malicious scripts into web pages, an attacker can gain elevated access privileges to sensitive page content, to session cookies, and to a variety of other information maintained by the browser on behalf of the user.
 Cross-site scripting attacks are a case of code injection.”

 Since most JS in your site comes from 3rd party themes and plugins, it is not as secure as the core WordPress code, and you must be careful with it.
-By comparison, PHP is server-side code and more secure.
+By comparison, PHP is server-side code and if done correctly more secure.

 React JS is a code library for building user interfaces.
 It lets you compose sophisticated UIs from small and isolated pieces of code called components.
 You can build entire website frontends with it (as mentioned above).

 React is important because it is used to build WordPress’s new content blocks.
 In effect, the blocks are React components.

 Dev.to explains the technical truth, “Gutenberg uses a modern, React-based front end stack.
 The foundation is